 5) Because the brain likes predictability, repetitive sounds can often calm one’s stress and anxiety.
 Philip Glass is known for repetition and minimalism in his music and is regularly featured in playlists of calming music.
 Metamorphosis Two is a beautiful repetitive piece for piano.
 Check out this ‘Calming’ Spotify playlist and the entire ‘Solo Piano’ album by Philip Glass featuring the four other Metamorphosis pieces.

 6) Mahler’s 5th Symphony is a unique symphony that actually contains 5 movements, instead of the usual 4 movements.
 The 4th movement of this symphony, The Adagietto, is said to have been composed by Mahler as a love song to his wife.
-It uses only the string family instruments which allows swelling phrases to grow in volume while maintaining their warmth and calmness.
+It uses only the string family instruments which allows swelling phrases to grow in volume while maintaining their warmth and serenity.
 With this piece, we suggest having a fully immersive experience – have your little ones lay down and take calming body breaths while listening to the music swirl around them.
+And we suggest you join them as well!

 7) People naturally find things that are familiar to be comforting.
 Bach’s Air on the G String is both well-known and gentle on the ears.
 Its steady rhythm combined with it’s smooth, even melody makes it the perfect piece of music for regaining balance and tranquility.